 It’s also great to see that native app and game developers use the same device roster – yes, slightly differently and test scripts/used frameworks are different – but the same foundation serves both user groups extremely well.

-Overview of Test Runs in Bitbar Public Cloud
+Overview of Test Runs in Bitbar Testing

-During the 2016, we provided the most diverse (devices all around the world, with with OS combinations etc.) and the largest mobile device farm for Android and iOS app, game and web developers.
+During 2016, we provided the most diverse (devices all around the world, with OS combinations etc.) and the largest mobile device farm for Android and iOS app, game and web developers.
 Among this group of users, there are Fortune 500 companies, a dozen of top 20 mobile game developer companies, as well as lots of SMBs and indie developers.

-Their mobile test runs hammered thousands of our devices every day, produced enormous amount of data, results, screenshots, recorded videos out of devices runs, and performance statistics on how their mobile apps/games work on these different handsets.
+Their mobile test runs hammered thousands of our devices every day, produced an enormous amount of data, results, screenshots, recorded videos out of devices runs, and performance statistics on how their mobile apps/games work on these different handsets.

 From the data, close to 84% of test runs were done on Android devices (and less than 16% on iOS devices) which provided just a bit higher failure rate (17.8%) than on iOS devices (15.5%).
 This sort of finding states that there are lots of issues also on iOS devices, with an increasing trend.
 Mainly, this is because of new iOS versions and some new form factors with iOS devices (plus new APIs, new notification system etc).